villelahdenvuo/AngularJS-ohjelmointiprojekti-k2014/README.en.md

  * A 3-credit-project must have custom services and directives, without them the quality of the code can't be good.
  * Required documentation
    * Put a link to your app to the repository homepage box and to the README.
-   * Project idea – Short description of your project in the README.md file - **Return by Monday 13.10.!**
+   * Project idea – Short description of your project in the README.md file
    * REAMDE.md – Should also contain instructions on how to run/use your app.

 ## Guidance